 Whether you style your bedroom with a collection of different lamps, some old and some new, or choose a unique table lamp design, like in the bedroom above where contrasting materials, textures, and colors sit stylishly together as one, there is much fun and creativity to be had.

 If you are looking for bedroom wall light ideas, retro, Anglepoise-style reading lamps is a look we've noticed creeping into bedrooms.

 'Adding black retro style lights to this earthy bedroom scheme may seem unusual, but it’s good to mix up styles to keep things fresh and exciting visually,’ explains Irene Gunter, founder of the award winning design studio, Gunter & Co.

-‘Black, dark greys and grey-browns are hues often found in nature, so it makes sense to combine these with rich terracotta and olive greens.
-I find earthy tones combined with ivories and yellows can feel quite old-fashioned, but with black there is an "edge" that makes interiors feel contemporary, and I believe this trend will continue into 2022.’
+‘Black, dark grays and gray-browns are hues often found in nature, so it makes sense to combine these with rich terracotta and olive greens.
+I find earthy tones combined with ivories and yellows can feel quite old-fashioned, but with black there is an "edge" that makes interiors feel contemporary, and I believe this trend will continue into 2023.’

 Joanna Spindler at Graham & Green gives us her expert bedroom lighting trend advice:

 ‘If there’s anywhere to make the most of eclectic lighting designs, it’s in our bedrooms.
 This is the one room in the house where we really lie back and gaze up.